camoo/enkap-woocommerce-gateway/readme.txt

 == Installation ==
 = Installation =
 1. In your WordPress Dashboard go to "Plugins" -> "Add Plugin".
-2. Search for "E-nkap Payment".
+2. Search for "SmobilPay".
 3. Install the plugin by pressing the "Install" button.
 4. Activate the plugin by pressing the "Activate" button.
 5. Open the settings page for WooCommerce and click the "Payments" tab.
-6. Click on the line for "E-nkap Payment.
-Smobilpay for e-commerce".
+6. Click on the line for "SmobilPay for e-commerce Payment".
-7. Configure your E-nkap Gateway settings.
+7. Configure your SmobilPay for e-commerce Gateway settings.

 More details can be found on the [documentation website](https://support.enkap.cm)